Real Woods: 2025

 Woods took the freestyle mat for the second time in his senior level career at the Muhamet Malo Tournament in February.
-After three dominant wins over foreign opposition, including Bulgaria's European finalist Mikyay Naim, he was stopped by Iran's World champion Rahman Amouzad in the semifinals, which pulled him into a bronze medal match where he defeated Japan's Kaiji Ogino.
+After three dominant wins over foreign opposition, including Bulgaria's European finalist Mikyay Naim, he was stopped by Iran's world champion Rahman Amouzad in the semifinals, which pulled him into a bronze-medal match where he defeated Japan's Kaiji Ogino.

-Competing domestically for the first time, Woods placed fourth at the US Open National Championships in April, racking up five victories though falling to Aden Valencia twice.
+Competing domestically for the first time, Woods placed fourth at the US Open National Championships in April, racking up five victories but falling to Aden Valencia twice.

-Woods avenged his losses to Valencia in the first round of May's US World Team Trials Challenge tournament, where he claimed first place after three victories, including one over two-time NCAA champion Jesse Mendez.
+Woods avenged his losses to Valencia in the first round of May's US World Team Trials Challenge tournament, where he claimed first place after three victories, including over two-time NCAA champion Jesse Mendez.
 This set him up for a best-of-three series at Final X against US Open champion Joseph McKenna to decide the fate of the US World Team spot.

 In June, after two straight victories over McKenna, Woods became the US World Team member at 65 kilograms, and will represent the United States at the World Championships later in the year.